 So it's not like this is an overnight miracle cancer cure, not yet anyway (and Big Pharma would sure hate that wouldn't they?), but as I said, we already know the anti-inflammatory components, and the MANY resulting health benefits just from that, plus it tastes great, and I know I'm getting the real thing, so why not eat more of it?
 And if it may have some affect on cancer, or decrease our chances of getting it in the first place, even better!

 What's scary about all of this is that soon it will become more difficult to get this amazing EVOO due to increased demand, and therefore prices will be going up.
 Italy and Spain are experiencing major shortages — Both countries are dealing with drought and still trying to recover from losing millions of olive trees to disease last year… (In the meantime, where are they getting oil to sell when the largest producers have been hit so hard?
 I'm suspicious to say the least!
 Are they slipping in more of the low-cost and much inferior vegetable oils?)

 Get REAL organic extra virgin olive oil: Click here for where to get my favorite olive oil.

 Related posts and info:

 - Olive Oil vs Canola Oil Smackdown

 - OOO is delicious on your salads, in your pesto, or as a dipper for your sourdough bread!
-Have you seen my roasted veggie recipes using Olea olive oil?
+Have you seen my roasted veggie recipes using olive oil?
 Brussels Sprouts, Roasted Cauliflower (or Asparagus), & Roasted Potatoes

 - By the way, here's a book about the olive oil mafia, it reads like a mystery novel: Extra Virginity.
 It'll make you even more intent on knowing your source.